i2y/mochi/README.rst

 -  Pattern matching / Data types, like algebraic data types
 -  Pipeline operator
 -  Syntax sugar of anonymous function definition
--  Actor, like Erlang's actor（using Eventlet)
+-  Actor, like the actor of Erlang（using Eventlet)
+-  Macro, like the traditional macro of Lisp
 -  Built-in Python3 itertools and functools, operator module functions and function in itertools recipes